symfony/symfony-docs/security/acl_advanced.rst

 before it is returned.

-Due to current limitations of the PHP language, there are no post-authorization capabilities build into the core Security component.
+Due to current limitations of the PHP language, there are no post-authorization capabilities built into the core Security component.
 However, there is an experimental JMSSecurityExtraBundle_ which adds these capabilities.
 See its documentation for further information on how this is accomplished.